thesimplekid/whitenoise_flutter/README.md

-# White Noise
+# whitenoise

-A secure, private, and decentralized chat app built on Nostr, using the MLS protocol under the hood.
+A new Flutter project.

 ## Getting Started